Table of Contents

 Distillation process

-You can definitely distill water in the comfort of your own home.
+You can distill water in the comfort of your own home.
 There are a couple of distillation types:

 Electric distillers